Nevermore233/PGpath/README.md

 ### 2.2 Default Resource Files

-For direct use, the following resource files should be placed in the same directory as `pgpath.py`:
+For **direct use**, the following resource files should be placed in the same directory as `pgpath.py`:

 | File | Description |
 | --- | --- |